 By Roland Gilbert, Communications Specialist

-In recognition, the Texas Association of Counties (TAC) has given a 2018 County Best Practices Award to Midland County for its I.M.P.A.C.T.S.
-Values Program.
+In recognition, the Texas Association of Counties (TAC) has given two 2018 County Best Practices Awards to the county for its new Competency Coordinator (CC) designee and modernized foreclosure notice system.

 The biennial program recognizes the efforts of county leaders in implementing innovative, scalable and replicable solutions to challenges facing local government throughout Texas.
 Areas of focus include financial and general management, public safety and corrections, health and human services, technology, community improvements and other county-related responsibilities.

 Collin County was one of eight Texas counties selected to receive a TAC 2018 County Best Practices Award.
 Look for more spotlights in future issues of County magazine.
 Learn more about the County Best Practices Awards program at www.county.org/bestpractices.